Alfredo Duran: Political turnaround

 During the late 1980s, Duran began to have private misgivings about the advisability of a military solution to obtaining regime change in Cuba.
 Duran did not go public with his doubts until the early 1990s, after the fall of Soviet Union.
 Duran's former comrades were outraged that a former president of the Veteran's Association of Brigade 2506 was advocating peaceful dialogue with the communist government of Cuba.
 Duran told Frontline: "To the right wing or more conservative community here in Miami, a dialogado is the worst thing that you could be called.
 It implies that you're a traitor."
 The Veteran's Association of Brigade 2506 expelled Duran in a public rebuke in 1993.

 Following the expulsion, Duran founded the Cuban Committee for Democracy, that seeks to bring democracy to Cuba through dialogue and peaceful means.

 In March 2001, Duran made a visit to the site of the Bay of Pigs Invasion, accompanied by Arthur Schlesinger Jr., Richard N. Goodwin, Wayne S. Smith, Jean Kennedy Smith (sister of John F. Kennedy), and others.
 The 60-member American delegation was taking part in a conference in Havana, titled Bay of Pigs: 40 Years After, marking the 40th anniversary of the Bay of Pigs Invasion.
 The conference was organized by the University of Havana and the National Security Archives, a nonprofit group based in Washington, D.C., that strives to declassify government documents on U.S. foreign policy decisions.
 During that 2001 visit to Cuba, Duran met with José Ramón Fernández, who is now a vice president of the Cuban Council of Ministers but who, in April 1961, was the executive commander (directly reporting to Fidel Castro) in charge of Cuba's defending forces during the Bay of Pigs Invasion.
 Duran called that encounter "very emotional."

-Duran has publicly called for an end on all travel restrictions to Cuba.
+Duran has publicly called for an end to all travel restrictions to Cuba.
 As he said on PBS NewsHour:

 We must absolutely lift all restrictions for Americans to travel to Cuba.
 It's a constitutional right of all Americans to be—it must be protected under the laws of this country.
 And I think that if Cuban-Americans are allowed to go, Americans should be allowed to go.

 And I think that's going to have a tremendous impact, because the travel of Americans is not like the travel of Europeans or Canadians.
 Cubans play baseball; they don't play hockey.
 And our cultural nearness is very similar.

 You go to Cuba right now, and it's like the Russians had never gone by there.
 You go to Cuba right now, and you still can feel the influence of our American tradition in the past and our cultural nearness.